kitzilla/notes-on-enabling-geodjango/README.md

 # Memo: Enabling GeoDjango

-Ways to enable GeoDjango and GDAL-Python binding from scratch
+Ways to enable GeoDjango and GDAL-Python binding from scratch.

 GeoDjango: